Geology of the Australian Capital Territory: Late Silurian to Middle Devonian

 A dyke of teschenite occurs in the Red Rocks Gorge near Allens Creek.
 It is oriented northwest–southeast and heads towards Kambah Pool Area.
 A similar dyke also outcrops on the west side of the Murrumbidgee River near Pine Island.
 The dyke is less than 0.5 metres thick.
 The rock is black, showing up well against the reds and browns of the Laidlaw Volcanics.

 The rock consists of microphenocrysts of olivine altered to serpentine, pinkish brown titanaugite, brown kaersutite amphibole, and about 15% magnetite, embedded in a colourless analcime groundmass.
 Kaersutite contains titanium and has a formula near NaCa2(Mg4Ti)[Si6Al2O22]O(OH).

 The dyke is believed to be Tertiary in age.

 Geophysics

-Layers found from seismic waves
+Seismic waves

 In the ACT the Moho depth is about 46–47 km below sea level.
 South south east of Canberra to the Tasman Sea is a region of lower Moho depth than the surrounding south-east Australia.
 Seismic P-waves travel at 8.1 km/s in the mantle below this boundary.
 Above the Moho is an underplated layer with P-wave speeds of 6.7 to 7.0 km/s between 22 and 47 km.
 Above this layer is rock with speeds of 6.4 to 6.6 km/s from 22 to 15 km deep probably made from basic igneous rocks that were once oceanic crust.
 Above 15 km depth the P-wave speed is from 6 to 6.2 km/s and likely to be Ordovician turbidites as seen at the surface.